thomaskioko/blog/content/posts/centralizing_background_tasks_kmp.md

 Why I was introducing background tasks, the architecture worked.
 But as I contunied adding more features, I saw the issue; Inconsistency!

-## The Centralization
+## The First Approach

-The fix was straightforward: extract the platform boilerplate into a shared library in `core/tasks/` and have each task declare only what's unique to it.
+The first fix was straightforward: extract the platform boilerplate into a shared library in `core/tasks/` and have each task declare only what's unique to it.

-On **iOS**, each task now implements a `BackgroundTask` interface:
+On **iOS**, each task implemented a `BackgroundTask` interface:

 ```kotlin
 interface BackgroundTask {